Nextpeer/Nextpeer-libgdx/README.md

-#LibGDX - Nextpeer Integration guide
+#libGDX - Nextpeer Integration guide

 <a id="Introductions"></a>
 ##Introduction
-SuperJumper is a platform jumping game (powered by [LibGDX][libgdx]) in which players earn points by collecting coins as they guide their jumper up the game map by bouncing on platforms and springs while dodging the evil squirrels.
+SuperJumper is a platform jumping game (powered by [libGDX][libgdx]) in which players earn points by collecting coins as they guide their jumper up the game map by bouncing on platforms and springs while dodging the evil squirrels.

 The [Nextpeer][np] platform lets you easily add multiplayer tournaments to your single player game.
 This in turn enables users to play with each other and to remain better engaged with the game.
 The platform supports either time based tournaments or game controlled (in which the game decides when to end the tournament) tournaments.
 Nextpeer has many advanced features which allow you to turn your game into a multiplayer phenomena.
 This tutorial will cover the basic integration that needs to be done.
 We strongly advise serious developers to dig deeper in our [documentation][docs] section.